-” Dear Gwen : My 22 year old daughter is planning to move to B.C. with a boyfriend who is controlling and verbally abusive.
+My 22 year old daughter is planning to move to B.C. with a boyfriend who is controlling and verbally abusive.
 He has alienated her from her friends and we certainly don’t like him.
 We are very afraid for her but she won’t hear our concerns.
-What can we do?”

-Dear Reader: Worrying about our children’s choices as they grow up can be an active past time.
+Gwen’s Answer: Worrying about our children’s choices as they grow up can be an active past time.
 Sometimes, much relief can be felt when we have them within our reach to speak with, guide and provide support.
-In this case, your child is now an Adult and will face obstacles that you may forsee as heartbreaking and feel compulsory to address in her defence.
+In this case, your child is now an Adult and will face obstacles that you may foresee as heartbreaking and feel compulsory to address in her defense.

 Do you have contact with her friends?, do they feel the same way about this man?
 Perhaps if you can talk with one of her close friends you will get a sense if she feels your daughter is making a mistake.
 If so, ask if the friend has expressed these concerns to your daughter.